isb-cgc/readthedocs/docs/source/sections/data/TCGA_top.rst

 The TCGA data set is unique in that the tumor samples were assayed using a standard set of platforms and pipelines in order to produce a comprehensive data set including:

 * DNA sequencing of tumor samples and matched-normals (typically blood samples) in order to detect somatic mutations
-* SNP array based DNA copy-number and genotyping analysis of tumor samples and matched-normals
+* SNP array-based DNA copy-number and genotyping analysis of tumor samples and matched-normals
 * DNA methylation of tumor samples
 * messenger RNA (mRNA) expression analysis of the tumor samples to capture the gene expression profile
 * micro-RNA (miRNA) expression profiling of the tumor samples